MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-For this project we made to docker files that can both be built locally and on google cloud.
-The training image can be built locally running: 'docker build -f dockerfiles/train.dockerfile . -t train:latest'.
-It relies on copying the configuration files that are available locally and hence one image is built to train a specific configuration.
-This is a limitation of the current docker setup as it would have been smarter to provide the configuration files as input to a container when running the docker image.
-The evaluation image can be built by running: 'docker build -f dockerfiles/evaluate.dockerfile . -t evaluate:latest'.
-This also relies on the configuration file and in particular on a run_id on wandb from which it can download specific model weights and evaluate.
+Docker was used to create containerized applications for this project.
+We developed two Docker files, both of which can be built locally or on Google Cloud.

+The training image can be built locally using the following command:

+'''docker build -f dockerfiles/train.dockerfile . -t train:latest'''

+This image relies on locally available configuration files, which are copied into the container.

+The evaluation image can be built with the command:

+'''docker build -f dockerfiles/evaluate.dockerfile . -t evaluate:latest'''

+This image also depends on configuration files and a specific run_id from W&B, which is used to download model weights for evaluation.

+Currently, the setup builds an image for a specific configuration, a limitation that could be addressed by providing configuration files as input to the container when running the image.

 ### Question 16